 As previously mentioned, investors are keen on identifying unpreparedness.

-A masterful business plan that exhibits your knowledge and competency of the market, scalability, financial strategy, and experience and foresight into business operations is a concrete tactic to prove your value as a founder and partner to investors.
+A masterful business roadmap or plan that exhibits your knowledge and competency of the market, scalability, financial strategy, and experience and foresight into business operations is a concrete tactic to prove your value as a founder and something investors look for in a partner.

 The quality and thoroughness of your business plan will provide key insights into your level of commitment now and moving forward.
 Thus, a well-structured, data-driven, and profitable business plan is what every investor yearns for in pitch meetings.

-Your business plan will reveal organizational goals and objectives, market strategies, competitive analyses, operating plans, financial margins and expenses, etc. The previous three elements are significant factors in receiving funding but the business plan will ultimately determine the value of those funds.
+Your business roadmap will reveal organizational goals and objectives, market strategies, competitive analyses, operating plans, financial margins and expenses, etc. The previous three elements are significant factors in investment decision making but the business plan will ultimately determine the value of those funds.

-The business plan lays out the bare bones of the startup and is intensely scrutinized by the investor.
+Your roadmap lays out the bare bone information about the startup, which is intensely scrutinized by the investor.
 Be sure that you read and re-read your business plan multiple times.
 A mistake could be construed as a misrepresentation by an unsympathetic investor and could be an automatic dismissal of your startup and any potential funding.

-Your business plan should be unique but following a standard and structured template.
+Your business plan and roadmap should be unique but follow a standard and structured template.
 It should be comprised of, at the very least, the following three parts: Business concept, market insight, and financial information.

 With the emergence of new ways to present like pitch decks and executive summaries, some may wonder if traditional business plans are still relevant.
-However, a business plan still plays a decisive role in the future success of the venture.
-There are more templates, streamlined formats, and sources to attain data from that are being adjusted to meet today’s needs to accommodate faster moving, leaner startups.
+However, a roadmap still plays a decisive role in the future success of the venture.
+There are more PPT templates or accounting template streamlined formats, and sources to attain data from that are being adjusted to meet today’s needs to accommodate faster moving, leaner startups.